 Discuss your current medications with your physician to see if and when you should modify your medication schedule.
-Remember to include any overthe-counter drugs as well as vitamins and herbal supplements.
-It is important that your healthcare team know all of the medications, nutritional and herbal supplements that you are taking because some may cause problems such as excessive bleeding during surgery.
+Remember to include your over-the-counter drugs as well as vitamins and herbal supplements that you are currently taking because some may cause problems such as excessive bleeding during surgery.
 This may or may not be relevant to you depending on a number of factors, including: